-A perspective study on clothing and textiles benchmarked the Mauritian clothing industry on a range of critical success factors in comparison with the international arena and provided Mauritius with guidelines for increased competitiveness.
+7. A perspective study on clothing and textiles benchmarked the Mauritian clothing industry on a range of critical success factors in comparison with the international arena and provided Mauritius with guidelines for increased competitiveness.
 A complete review of the foreign direct investment (FDI) policies in Mauritius has been carried out with the United Nations Conference on Trade and Development (UNCTAD).
-UNDP resources have been used as seed money to support the elaboration of a build, operate and transfer (BOT) framework in collaboration with Nations United Industrial Development the Organization (UNIDO). to facilitate the implementation of necessary infrastructure projects in Mauritius through the mobilization of non-public resources.
+UNDP resources have been used as seed money to support the elaboration of a build, operate and transfer (BOT) framework in collaboration with the United Nations Industrial Development Organization (UNIDO), to facilitate the implementation of necessary infrastructure projects in Mauritius through the mobilization of non-public resources.
 A Procedures Manual has been completed and the capacities of the Concession Projects Division of the Ministry of Finance have been enhanced.
 This created a leverage that strengthened the government's position in negotiations vis-à-vis local or international contractors.